Kosmos Stargazing Resort Website Redesign & Development - Project Case Study

 The Challenge

 Stakeholders required an urgent launch to capture early reservations.
 The existing "date-first" flow forced users to guess availability—picking dates blindly only to find their desired villa unavailable.
-We needed a solution that offered a seamless, villa-first experience without a months-long custom build.
+We needed a solution that offered a seamless, villa-first experience without 4 months-long custom build.

 The Pivot